Teen Tips Ltd The Old Candlemakers,

 Adolescence is the most complex of all the developmental stages of life.
 This talk gives parents and carers a thorough understanding of the developmental and cognitive changes that happen during adolescence, which helps them meet their children’s social and emotional needs.

-Buttons & boundaries
+Buttons and boundaries

 This talk explores how we can have a calmer home life and achieve positive outcomes when behaviour is challenging, and emotions are running high.
 It gives tools to de-escalate drama, sibling rivalry and oppositional behaviour, whilst increasing self-awareness, self-regulation, and cooperation.

-Worry, stress & anxiety
+Worry, stress and anxiety

 This talk gives parents an understanding of good and bad stress, real and hypothetical worries, and anxiety.
 It explores strategies to help young people manage the worries and stresses of life and avoid the anxiety trap.
 By understanding techniques from Cognitive Behavioural Therapy and research from neuroscience, parents will gain the tools to build their child’s self-awareness and self-management skills, and boost emotional resilience.